sumithskk/Neural-Network/README.md

 # Neural-Network from scratch using Python
-In this repository, I will show you how to build a neural network from scratch.
+In this repository, I will show you how to build a neural network from scratch using MNIST handwritten digits data